hunterkingsbeer/345-Project/README.md

 To use the camera or gallery, you **MUST** have a physical phone.
 This app is designed to be run on a physical device, without one you should not expect to experience the apps full functionality.

 Start the app using the Xcode simulator running an iOS phone.
-To generate random receipts, navigate to hte settings tab and select "Generate receipts".
+To generate random receipts, navigate to the settings tab and select "Generate receipts".
 This will generate 10 random receipts to preview.

 ### Our Team:
 -   Hunter Kingsbeer: Engineering and Team Lead.
 -   Tane Carney-Stirling: Testing and Technical.
 -   Caitlin Jillybelle: Design and Research.
 -   Rhys Davie: Administration and Content.

 ### Documentation:
 [Click Here!](https://hunterkingsbeer.github.io/345-Project/index.html)